jmarhee/packetnet-capsule/README.md

 This package is supported on `arm64` and `amd64` servers.

-`packetnet-capsule` requires 3 configuration variables:
+`packetnet-fw-agent` requires 3 configuration variables:

 `PACKET_AUTH_TOKEN`: a [read-only access key](https://www.packet.com/developers/changelog/project-only-api-keys/) in order to get data from the Packet API to keep firewalls up-to-date.